 - Darker and Edgier: Than most of Bowie's previous work.
 Roy Carr & Charles Shaar Murray noted that "The vision Bowie presents here is one of unrelieved chaos and terror (the only respite is hanging out in Black Country Rock)".

 - Death Seeker: "The Supermen" gives us a whole civilization of them.
-Also, the "Saviour Machine" may be the only example of a suicidal computer.
+Also, the titular character of "Saviour Machine" may be the only example of a suicidal computer.

 - Divine Date: In "The Width of a Circle", a (male) supernatural being who may be either God, an angel, Satan, or a regular Horny Devil takes the narrator to Hell... where they get their freak on.